rkoshak/openhab-rules-tools/README.md

 Similarly, ECMAScript 5.1 versions of these libraries exist in the `before-npm` branch.
 These too are removed from the `main` branch and are no longer maintained.

-The libraries that will continue to be developed going forward will be JS Scripting, Blockly (eventually), and rule templates.
+The libraries that will continue to be developed going forward will be JS Scripting, Blockly, UI Widgets, and rule templates.

 The JS Scripting library depends on the `openhab-js` library.
-This library comes with the add-on but you may need to upgrade the library independently.
+`openhab-js` comes with the add-on but you may need to upgrade the library independently.
 It can be installed using `openhabian-config` menu option `46 | Install openhab-js` or by running `npm install openhab` from the `$OH_CONF/automation/js` folder.

 ### openHABian